310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% bubble Tetora v2 %}
 Hmm, I don’t have much experience with the type of jobs you get, so I can’t say that I completely understand, buuut…

-What if you think about it the other way around?
+What if you think ‘bout it the other way around?
 Like, what kinda outfits *would* you want?
-If it’s something you’d want, then you’d probably like wearing it, too.
+If it’s somethin’ you’d want, then you’d probably like wearing it, too.
 {% endbubble %}

 {% bubble Midori smile %}